Sunday September 24, 2017

 The liberal elite cannot exist without constantly re-regulating the instruments of production and consumption, and with them the whole relations of society.
 Constant tinkering with credit, uninterrupted disturbance of all social conditions, everlasting uncertainty and agitation distinguish the liberal epoch from all earlier ones.
 All free, unhampered relations, with their record of competence and achievement, are swept away.
 All that is solid melts into air, all that is holy is profaned, and man is ever compelled to face with sober senses his subservient relation to his liberal masters.

 The need of a constantly expanding supply of victims chases the liberal elite over the entire society.
 It must criticize everywhere, nestle everywhere, and dominate everywhere.
 It has made victims of stalwart working men, confining them into labor unions dominated by its nominees.
 It has convinced well-born women of a spurious victimhood, representing their minor frustrations in the public square as eternal oppression.
-It has made victims of African-Americans, poisoning the painful liberation from bondage of the African slave with entangling bonds of patronage, and unjustly sponsoring a black racism that it ruthlessly persecutes in white Americans.
+It has made victims of African-Americans, poisoning the painful liberation from bondage of the African slave with entangling bonds of patronage, and unjustly sponsoring a racism among African-Americans that it ruthlessly persecutes in white Americans.
 It has made victims of vulnerable women, smashing the immigrant family with bribes and subsidies for single parents.
 It has made victims of children, ripping them from their fathers, and incarcerating them throughout childhood in indifferent government schools.
-It has made victims of gays, truckling to every political fashion of the left-wing gay activists.
+It has made victims of gays, truckling to every program of the left-wing gay activists to divide gays from the rest of society.

 The liberal elite, during its rule of scarce one hundred years, has created more massive and more colossal government compulsion than have all preceding generations together.
 Care of the aged has been stripped from families and burdened on taxpayers; education of children has been stripped from parents and awarded to an administrative apparatus; relief of the poor has been stripped from the charitable and awarded to box-checking bureaucrats; the proud independence of the scientist has been converted into servile dependence upon political grant distributors.
 What earlier century had even a presentiment that such a deployment of political force would be tolerated by any human community?